-Sometimes it is difficult to find the answers to all your questions prior to your visit to the Animal Kingdom.
-We have grouped together a collection of the most common Animal Kingdom questions in a new Guide on Modern Life is Good.
+Sometimes it is difficult to find the answers to all your questions before your visit to the Animal Kingdom.
+We have grouped a collection of the most common Animal Kingdom questions in a new Guide on Modern Life is Good.

 If you have a specific Animal Kingdom question the links will take you straight to the advice: